haeggee/sergio_jax/README.md

     hill,
 )
 ```
 In addition, our implementation also provides the possibility to learn the contribution rates and basal rates from real data using Ridge regression.
-In this case, we require the graph structure, hill coefficient as well as the edge type (activator or repressor) as input.
+In this case, we require the graph structure, hill coefficient as well as edge type (activator or repressor) as input.
 ```python
 sim.custom_graph(
     graph,